Vollinger0/esm/readme.md

 - purge-tools to delete old playfield files, delete the related structures and templates - this will keep your savegame small if used regularly.
 - some other tools to clean up and remove obsolete files and data
 - can install the game for you (from steam)
-- can update the game for you (from steam) and do additional operations (like copy custom scenario files, etc.)
+- can update the game for you (from steam) and do additional operations (like copy custom files, etc.)
+- update-scenario command that will make sure only changed files updated (to minimize server file redownloads on scenario updates)
 - fully integrated to be used with EAH
 - supports a direct starting mode (without launcher), when you're running several instances of the game on one machine.
 - various tools to manage the galaxy
 - almost all features, limits, timeouts and paths are configurable
 - everything is logged in console and logfiles, so you can always see what the scripts do, did and what happened when.
+- in-game announcer for a few actions

 ## Requirements

-- installed steamcmd executable, see <https://developer.valvesoftware.com/wiki/SteamCMD>
+- 3rd party: installed steamcmd executable, see <https://developer.valvesoftware.com/wiki/SteamCMD>
 - 3rd party: osfmount as the free ramdisk driver (see <https://www.osforensics.com/tools/mount-disk-images.html>)
 - 3rd party: peazip as the open source packer for static backups (see <https://peazip.github.io/>)
 - ability to edit yaml and batch files (notepad will do, i'd recommend notepad++ or vscode though)